marioolofo/go-gameengine-ecs/README.md

 Features:

+- 256 components limit per world, but an unconstrained alternative coming soon
+- modular, you can use only pieces of the code, from entity id generation to archetype graph management
+- archetypes for grouping entities with same components for fast linear access
 - as fast as packages with automatic code generation, but no setup and regeneration required for every change
-- bitmask for component mapping
-- sparse arrays for fast memory mapping
-- memory allocated in chunks instead of dynamic arrays, ensuring a single memory address for the lifetime of the component instance
-- filters instead of services, automatically updated after adding or removing components to the world
+- iterator instead of systems for linear memory access of components for a given query
 - the code is commented and the documentation can be generated with godoc
 - 100% test coverage